Alfonso Pedraza: Villarreal

 On 5 July 2017, still owned by Villarreal, Pedraza signed with Deportivo Alavés for one year with a buyout clause.
 He scored his first goal in the Spanish top flight on 21 January 2018, putting the hosts ahead 2–0 in an eventual 2–2 home draw against CD Leganés.

 Upon returning from loan, Pedraza was regularly deployed as a left-back by manager Javier Calleja, and was definitely included in Villarreal's first team.
 On 4 November 2018, he scored his first goal for the club to earn a 1–1 home draw against Levante UD in a local derby.
-The following 14 February, he scored the only goal after three minutes in a win at Sporting CP in the last 32 of the UEFA Europa League.
+The following 14 February, he scored the only goal after three minutes in a victory at Sporting CP in the last 32 of the UEFA Europa League.

 On 16 July 2019, Pedraza moved to Real Betis on a one-year loan, with an option to make the deal permanent at the end of the season.
 From December to March, he suffered from muscular and Achilles tendon injuries.
-His only goal for the Seville-based side came on 8 July 2020 in a 3–0 home win over CA Osasuna that ensured another season in the top flight; on 24 September he extended his contract until 2025, after having his role in the team guaranteed by new manager Unai Emery.
+His only goal for the Seville-based side came on 8 July 2020 in a 3–0 home defeat of CA Osasuna that ensured another season in the top flight; on 24 September, he extended his contract until 2025 after having his role in the team guaranteed by new manager Unai Emery.

 Pedraza made 44 appearances in the 2020–21 campaign, including 12 in the victorious run in the Europa League and 88 minutes of the final against Manchester United.
 He spent most of 2024 and several months of the following year sidelined by an ankle injury, however.

+Lazio

+On 3 July 2026, Serie A club Lazio announced the signing of Pedraza as a free agent on a three-year contract.
+He made his debut on 16 August, in a 2–0 home loss to Mantova 1911 in the first round of the Coppa Italia.